DaKSK/anadaStore/README.md

 # anadaStore
 E-commerce project as the final project in the SDA course

-# anadaStore
+# The main concept

-E-commerce site for handicrafts & houseware
+E-commerce site for handicrafts & houseware.

+Project default requirements based on the SDA proposal at https://python.en.sdacademy.pro/coursebook/final_project/online_store/